 ALFA_101.jpg

 ALFA tested a newly improved hydrophone array in Spring 2019.
-This new hydrophone allowed us to pinpoint the location of sperm whales with 8 miles of the deployment.
+This new hydrophone allowed us to pinpoint the location of sperm whales within 8 miles of the deployment.
 Several vessels carried the equipment throughout the fishing grounds during the fishing season, and sperm whale location data was sent via satellite to Sitka, after which ALFA relayed sperm whale activity areas to fishermen via inReach® text.
 Sign up with ALFA and call the ALFA office (907-747-3400) to join SEASWAP’s real-time sperm whale avoidance network.

 Network members are using satellite phones or inReach® equipment supplied by ALFA to share reports of whale location and activity.
 This up to date information helps fishermen avoid the whales and minimize depredation.
 Fishermen’s watchfulness is integral to the avoidance project, and the more eyes we have watching for whales the better.
 By actively participating in this research, fishermen are working together to protect whales, the sablefish resource, and coastal economies.